How to Be Friends with Your Adult Children

 My daughter that got a history degree but didn’t want to teach or have a “real” job.

-My artistic daughter who insisted on a practical degree in business, is now a successful executive.
+My artistic daughter, who I thought should do an art or writing degree, insisted on a practical degree in business, is now a successful marketing executive.

 I imagined her living the life of a poor artist or writer.
 She apparently had bigger dreams for herself than me!